Parasitic diseases

 Toxocariasis: what is it?

 Toxocara canis (or toxocariasis in dogs) is a parasitic worm that is located in a dog's stomach and intestines.
-Here, this roundworm can reach considerable almost 20 centimeters in length.
-Female roundworms can also sometimes release a large amount of resistant eggs into this environment where the eggs can survive for years.
+Here, this roundworm can reach a considerable length of almost 20 centimeters.
+Female roundworms can also sometimes release a large number of resistant eggs into this environment, where the eggs can survive for years.

-Dogs can become infected with roundworm during the prenatal period, i.e: pregnancy of a dog.
-But, it is also common that a dog may become infected with toxocariasis through drinking breast milk (containing roundworm eggs), or alternatively, by ingesting infested prey.
+Dogs can become infected with roundworm during the prenatal period, i.e., pregnancy of a dog.
+However, it is also common for a dog to become infected with toxocariasis through drinking breast milk (containing roundworm eggs) or, alternatively, by ingesting infested prey.

 The biological toxocara canis life cycle begins when the eggs reach the stomach.
-Through blood circulation, the larvae moves to the lungs and, from there, reaches the trachea and are ingested again.
-Once back in the stomach, these larvae are transformed into adult worms ready to lay eggs that are are already capable of infecting other animals, thus restarting the cycle.
+Through blood circulation, the larvae move to the lungs and, from there, reach the trachea and are ingested again.
+Once back in the stomach, these larvae transform into adult worms ready to lay eggs that are already capable of infecting other animals, thus restarting the cycle.

 Toxocara Canis In Dogs - Causes, Symptoms, Diagnosis and Treatment - Toxocariasis: what is it?